mepp/autochimp/readme.txt

 That's because you are likely running a version of WordPress before 3.0.
 Please upgrade to the latest version.
 3.x is a big step up from 2.x!

+= Why am I getting the message, "Unable to retrieve your lists with this key"?

+You've likely typed the wrong information into the API Key box.
+Don't type in your username; you need to paste in your MailChimp API Key, which you can find by logging into your MailChimp account and clicking on "My Account" in the upper-left and choosing "API Key and Info".

+= Why do I get error message 250 when trying to update my MailChimp mailing list?

+Check to see if you are requiring any fields in MailChimp.
+If you do not send that data over from your WordPress site, then MailChimp will reject the update.
+For example, if you require first and last names, then you should use another plugin like Register Plus Redux to require users to enter first and last name.
+Otherwise, AutoChimp will fail to sync with your mailing list because there's simply no first and last name data for your required fields.
+Be sure to check the "Patch Register Plus Redux" checkbox in the AutoChimp settings after you activate Register Plus Redux.

 = How do I make suggestions or report bugs for this plugin? =

 Just go to <http://www.wandererllc.com/company/plugins/autochimp/> and follow the instructions.